dianpeng/miao/doc/jit/general.md

 forward and the PHI node will use control dependency to record its value input's bounded CFG nodes.

-Notes, the def-use/value dependency is been linked backwardly, ie the use takes pointer points back to its def; but CFG are linked forwardly.
+Notes, the def-use/value dependency is been linked backwards, ie the use takes pointer points back to its def; but CFG are linked forward.

 Lastly, each node will also have a reverse list which records which node are using the current node, ie the def-use chain.
-The servese list have label to tell the edge category.
+The reverse list have label to tell the edge category.
 This is mostly for modifying the node in the graph, ie like duplication of node, replace of node etc ...

-## Optimization

-Internally several pass of lowering will be performed but they are really not mean to do optimization but just to enable future optimization and allow code generation to happen.
-We just ignore the lower part for now.
+### LIR (Low IR)

+The low IR will have a separate structure than the src/jit/node.rs, which is just high and middle IR.
+The low IR is located inside of the backend folder which features a minimal opcode traditionall CFG style graph.
+The instruction in low IR is fixed inside of a certain places of CFG and also it uses its value with speicalized SSATmp.
+The SSATmp indicates a local temporary which enables future RA to kick in.

+A traditional CFG will allow us to easily lower certain ir node in a much more aggressive way, ie StrLt will become inline loops etc ...

+## Compiler Pass (Analytics, Transform, Optimization)

-### Simplification
+### 1. Simplification

-This is really just fixup ceratin redundancy been emitted by the IR builder, and enable future optimization afterwards
+This is really just fixup ceratin redundancy been emitted by the IR builder, and enable future optimization afterwards.

+It mainly does

+  1) trivial PHI nodes simplifcation and
+  2) propagation of immediate value to its load.

+     ie LoadInt ---> [Imm(xxx)] replaced with [Imm(yyy)] from the prototype's constant table

-### Typer
+### 2. Typer

 This is a speculative type pass to mark node's type.
 Each node can have 2 types, one is the |the_type| which contains exact type of the nodes.
 The other is the